robertsweetman/module_3/mdbook/src/2_current_state_evaluation.md

 TODO: Run wireshark on the coms to PgAdmin 4 to the database

+TODO: List CVE/vulnerability analysis tools that could be used in this case, including AWS Security hub vulnerability list.

 IMPORTANT: What Frameworks of references are we going to use for our CyberSecurity analysis?

 Since our application is cloud-based and primarily uses serverless functions we have some things to consider that don't fall in the usual legacy hardware/virtual machine/networking approach.